SBLLB/Github_CV/README.md

 ##### Founder - Monthly Cheese Subscription
 ##### Feb 2014 - Sept 2014

 My passion for cheese had been a running theme for many years.
 After travelling I decided to turn this passion into a business and launched The Dairy Girl, a monthly cheese subscription service.
+Read a [review of The Dairy Girl.](http://www.hotandchilli.com/2014/06/the-dairy-girl.html)

 * Provided subscription cheese boxes to customers in the UK
 * Sourced directly from producers